SAHITYA350/my-demo/README.md

 # my-demo
-This is my first reposatory.
+This is my first Git reposatory.
+Author-Sahitya Ghosh.